 Millfield adheres to the 2014 EU regulations, which require the identification of specific allergens in food.
 The regulations are designed to improve the nutritional and allergen information provided to students, helping them to make informed choices.

 Our online menu planning software allows us to manage the provision of allergen information accurately as live information of ingredients is available at the touch of a button.

 Beyond the Dining Hall

-We offer a variety of educational activities and workshops to prepare pupils for a healthy life after Millfield, including food budgeting and nutrition expertise.
-We also have a Catering Committee; this is a forum to facilitate two way communications between Chartwells and the pupils.
+We offer a variety of educational activities and workshops to prepare students for a healthy life after Millfield, including food budgeting and nutrition expertise.
+We also have a Catering Committee; this is a forum to facilitate two way communications between Chartwells and the students.
 Discussions about the food on offer, likes/dislikes and new dish suggestions take place.

 The Millfield Medical Centre, located at the heart of the Millfield campus between the main school area and the majority of the boarding houses, can treat a complete range of illnesses in exactly the same manner as any other surgery.
 It is staffed 24 hours a day, seven days a week during term time by a highly competent and dedicated health care team consisting of seven fully qualified nurses and a health care assistant.